 The first two methods are easy, but very labor intensive and data are not always reliable.
-The other two methods require technological instrumentation; data loggers are installed in the vernal pools data are downloaded and analyzed, thereby requiring less frequent site visits.
-While i-Buttons are less expensive, they are not as accurate as is ideal to record vernal pool hydrology.
-Pressure transducers work the best, but they are relatively costly.
+The latter two methods require technological instrumentation, but less frequent site visits.
+For example, information from data loggers installed in the vernal pools are downloaded and analyzed.
+While i-Buttons are less expensive, they are less accurate in recording vernal pool hydrology than pressure transducers, which are relatively costly.